maxschin/insight/README.md

 python cleanrl/evaluate_trained_agents.py
 ```
 ### Run core script in container (recommended)
-This assumes that you have ```podman``` set up on your system.
+This assumes that you have ```podman``` set up on your system and, if you have an NVIDIA GPU, also that you have enabled CDI support.
 The relevant directories will be mounted such that results are saved locally.
 ```bash
 bash scripts/docker_pre_train.sh
 bash scripts/docker_run.sh --original --all